fborello-lambda/merkletree_in_rust/README.md

 The main goal of the project is to practice Rust Programming, understand the MerkleTree data structure and know its potential.

+An issue that may arise is the need to recalculate the entire tree when a leaf is added.
+However, this is a tradeoff between memory usage, which would be required to store all the hashes in memory, and the algorithm's efficiency.
+By only storing the initial leaves and the root, memory requirements are reduced by half compared to an implementation that stores all the leaf hashes up to the root.
+Additionally, the use of a Vec illustrates the concept of the Merkle Tree in a straightforward manner.

 ## How?

 ```sh